 Section 3.
 Submission of Required Notifications and Reports

 3-1.
-All notifications or reports required by this regulation, other Gaming Commission regulations, or federal regulations shall be submitted in writing to the Gaming Commission except as provided in Section 8.

-3-2.
 Notifications and reports must be delivered to the Gaming Commission.
 During non-operational hours of the Gaming Commission, the notifications and reports shall be placed in the mailbox outside the Gaming Commission office unless delivered electronically.

-3-3.
+3-2.
 It is the responsibility of the sender to verify the delivery/receipt of any electronically delivered report, document or communication to the Gaming Commission.